 Click the buttons in the interactive below to learn more about the different controls in the YouTube video player.
 When you're done, try using these controls with the video above.

-There are two basic ways to view a YouTube video: directly on the YouTube website or as an embedded video on another site.
+There are two basic ways to view a YouTube video: directly on the YouTube website, or as an embedded video on another site.
 The video above is hosted (or stored) by YouTube, but it's been embedded on our website.
 This means you can view it here without navigating to YouTube.
 If you prefer, however, you can click the small YouTube button near the bottom-right corner of the video player to watch the video directly on the YouTube website.

 YouTube videos are free to watch, but many now include some form of third-party advertisements, much like commercials on TV.
 Ads may appear before a video begins, although most can be skipped after a few seconds.
-Unfortunately, there is no way to opt out of these ads—it's just something you'll have to deal with if you use YouTube.